watchernyu/spinningup-drl-prototyping/readme.md

 The Pytorch version used is: 1.2, install pytorch: https://pytorch.org/

-If you want to run Mujoco environments, you need to also install Mujoco and get a liscence.
+If you want to run Mujoco environments, you need to also setup Mujoco.
 For how to install and run Mujoco on NYU's hpc cluster, check out my other tutorial: https://github.com/watchernyu/hpc_setup

 ## Run experiment
 The SAC and SAC adaptive implementation can be found under `spinup/algos/sac_pytorch/`